thien-pham/valearnian/README.md

 ![app page](/client/public/valearnian.png)

 ## ABOUT
 Are you an avid Game of Thrones fan?
 Do you love learning languages?
 Incorporating a spaced-repetition algorithm that ensures users practice the vocabulary they find most challenging, Valearnian provides an effective introductory learning experience for the Valyrian language.
-Simply log in with your google account, and start learning today!..
+Simply log in with your google account, and start learning today!
 [View the deployed site](https://valearnon.herokuapp.com)

 ## TECHNOLOGY